Beretta Cheetah: Versions

 There are potentially five versions for models 81 through 87.
 The features for each version in models 81, 82, 84 and 85 are consistent between models (i.e., the 81FS, 82FS, 84FS and 85FS all have similar features).
 This is not the case with models 83, 86, 87 and 89, which were not made in all versions.

 Base versions (no letter suffix)

 Base versions of models 81 through 87 are noted for having a rounded trigger guard and generally fewer safety features than subsequent versions.
-Safety is ambidextrous and frame mounted.
+The safety lever is ambidextrous and frame mounted.
 The frame is alloy, the slide is blued steel and the standard grips are wood.
+Also, the guide rods and recoil springs are thinner than subsequent versions.
+The backs of the guide rods are flat, whereas the backs of the guide rods for later versions have a small "nub" or bump.

 B versions

-The B versions of models 81, 82, 84, and 85 introduced an automatic firing pin safety, a shorter extractor and grooved front and back straps.
+Introduced in 1980, the B versions of models 81, 82, 84, and 85 introduced an automatic firing pin safety, a shorter extractor and grooved front and back straps.
+The "B" designation means "Brevettato", meaning "patent", referring to a new alteration on the design.